Valiant-class submarine

-The Valiant class were a class of nuclear-powered fleet submarines in service with the Royal Navy from the mid-1960s until 1994.
+The Valiant class were a class of two nuclear-powered fleet submarines in service with the Royal Navy from the mid-1960s until 1994.
 They were the first fully British nuclear fleet submarine; the earlier HMS Dreadnought used an American nuclear reactor.
-There were only two boats in the class, the first, Valiant (the nameship) commissioned in 1966 three years after Dreadnought, and Warspite the following year.
+Of the two the first, Valiant (the nameship) commissioned in 1966 three years after Dreadnought, with Warspite the following year.
 Both were built by Vickers at Barrow-in-Furness.

 Design

 The class were based on Dreadnought, but were enlarged by 20 feet (6 m) and had a dived displacement of 4,900 tons compared to 4,000 tons.
 Improvements made since the original Dreadnought meant that they ran significantly quieter under main power, and also had a Paxman diesel-electric generator that could be used for silent running.
 In most other respects (outside the power plant), the Valiants were identical to Dreadnought.

 According to former head of the Royal Corps of Naval Constructors R.J.
 Daniel, when US Admiral Hyman G. Rickover, widely regarded as the father of the nuclear submarine, initially learned of the proposed rafting system for the Valiant class, (in which ship's machinery is acoustically isolated from the hull by padding known as "rafts"), he was dismissive of the concept, with the result that the Royal Navy gained an advantage in submarine silencing that the United States Navy did not introduce until considerably later.